One by one my adult kids came back home.

 Each one carrying a small duffel bag, filled with clothes they’d need for just a couple of weeks.

 “My manager told us to prepare for at least two weeks working at home,” explained my oldest son, “but he said it might be as long as eight weeks!”

 Eight weeks?!
 No way, that’s crazy.
 Can you imagine?
 And how we laughed and laughed, until the weeks turned into months and the laughing stopped.

-My husband and I had been empty nesters for a few years, and might I say with a bit of a satisfied smirk, we were enjoying it.
+When my husband and I became empty nesters a few years ago, and might I say with a bit of a satisfied smirk, we were enjoying it.
 Sure, there was the initial sadness and loneliness when we sent our kids off to college, but we adapted.
 I started playing golf – a game my husband had always enjoyed, and now we were playing together and with friends.
-We traveled – I could now accompany my husband on his business trips, as I had been working remotely for several years.
+We traveled – once I became an empty nester, I could now accompany my husband on his business trips, as I had been working remotely for several years.
 And we often visited our kids who all lived in fun, active cities.
 We were quite settled into and enjoying our newfound freedom and spontaneity.

 We were once again a family of five living under the same roof.

 This was not the first time my boys had been home together.
 For summer breaks and holidays, they always returned home and often together.
 But this was different.
 I had adult children living at home and They.Were.Home.All.The.Time.

 Did we drive each other crazy at times?
 Come on, with five adults living together again literally 24/7, of course we did.
 The laundry.
 The lack of space.
 The insufficient Wi-Fi.
 And don’t even talk to me about food bills.